opendatatrentino/disi-open-data-client/docs/README.md

 #### Caching

 Sweb clients seem not to have any caching, so we implemented Etype and Concept caching.
-Currently there is no way to refresh the cache elements once they're loaded.
+In branch-0.11  there is some way to refresh the cache elements once they're loaded.

+### Etypes

+Each Etype must have a unique Concept associated to it, otherwise etype creation fails.

+### Concepts

+Concepts name derives from synsets associated to the Concept.
+To each concept you can associate a `label` string, though (and the label is _not_ a name)